-For example, in 1998 the Northeast region contained 690 hospitals in the universe.
-It also contained 588 hospitals in the frame, of which 140 hospitals were drawn for the sample.
-This was two more than the target sample size of 138 hospitals.
-In the south, there was a shortfall of 13 hospitals indicating that the frame did not provide an adequate number of hospitals to reach the target sample size.
+For example, in 2000 the Northeast region contained 675 hospitals in the universe.
+It also contained 610 hospitals in the frame, of which 139 hospitals were drawn for the sample.
+This was four more than the target sample size of 139 hospitals, resulting in a surplus of four hospitals over the target.
+The total sample exceeded the target by 26 hospitals, with a resulting sample of 20.5% of the total hospital universe.
+There was a sample surplus in each region because the number of hospitals sampled in each stratum was rounded up to the next highest integer whenever the sample target of 20 percent of the universe was not an integer number of hospitals.